drangara/MFIX-Exa/docs/source_docs/particles/ParticlesOnGpus.rst

 inside the grids.
 AMReX provides a function `selectActualNeighbors` to filter out the ghost particles that will not be used for building the neighbor list.
 So the subsequent calls to `updateNeighbors` can avoid transferring these unused ghost particles, which significantly reduces the communication cost in some tests.
-To use this optimization, set `particles.reduceGhostParticles` to :cpp:`true` in MFiX-Exa's inputs.
+To use this optimization, set `particles.reduceGhostParticles` to :cpp:`true` in MFIX-Exa's inputs.

 Once the neighbor list has been constructed, collisions with both particles and walls can easily be processed.

-MFiX-Exa currently runs on both CPU-only and hybrid CPU/GPU architectures.
+MFIX-Exa currently runs on both CPU-only and hybrid CPU/GPU architectures.